Disclaimer and Evidentiary Explainer of Statements About Dating - App Risk and Harm

 incident monitoring and continuous quality improvement.

-The combined purpose is to decrease the probability, duration, recurrence, or severity of foreseeable harm.
+The combined purpose of these safeguards is to decrease the probability, duration, recurrence, or severity of foreseeable harm.

 Interpretation of MRI’s “Traditional Dating App Problems” Publications